batchly/batchlysupport/docs/app-pages/autoscaling.md

 **Job Name:** You can give any desired name to your job.

-**Project:** Select the associated project to run the job.
-The project is associated with VPC and Region in which the job has to run.
+**Account:** Select your AWS Account where you want to run the job.

+**Cloud Region:**  The Cloud region will be selected automatically.

+**VPC Information:** If the Account has VPC associated with it, then it will get selected automatically.You can also select the desired VPC.

+**Subnet Information:** If the Account has VPC associated with it, then it will get selected automatically.You can also select the desired number of subnet out of all.
+*Note:* By-default, all the subnet will be taken.

 **Auto Scaling Group name:** Select the AWS Auto Scaling group from the drop down.